mam1/Pcon-TNG/README.md

     <packet header><packet length><packet data><checksum>

 The C3 has a cog monitoring the serial connection.
 This independent process watches the byte stream from the BeagleBone and parses it into packets.
 When a complete packet is received it is placed on the packet queue.
 A different cog is watching the packet queue.
-When a packet is ready this cog dequeues the packet and takes an action dependent on the frame type (the first byte of the frame data).
+When a packet is ready this cog dequeues the packet.

-The incoming packet contains a frame.
 The first byte of the frame defines the frame type and the frame type determines the action taken by the C3 and how the following frame data will be marshaled.

+    <packet header><packet length><frame type><frame data><checksum>

 The command processor running on the BeagleBone can sent the following frames to the C3.

-    <frame type><frame data>

     <_SCHEDULE_F><day><channel><number of schedule records><schedule>
        load the schedule from the frame into the C3 schedule buffer